 “Campaign integration can be successful depending on the country setting and choice of interventions to combine.
 It is not a panacea for ensuring effective health campaigns everywhere.
 Generating an evidence base and key criteria will greatly help countries and their partners identify the most promising integration approaches to test,” said David Gittelman, Advisor and IFRC/Alliance for Malaria Prevention representative.

 What Can We Learn from Prior Integrated Campaigns?

-The Coalition partnered with Johns Hopkins University’s Synthesis and Translation of Research and Innovations from Polio Eradication (STRIPE) project team to determine the (i) The total, direct and indirect, effects of a programme, service or institution on a health status and overall health and socio‐economic development. (ii) Positive or negative of integrating campaigns on health service coverage and community acceptance.
+The Coalition partnered with Johns Hopkins University’s Synthesis and Translation of Research and Innovations from Polio Eradication (STRIPE) project team to determine the impact of integrating campaigns on health service coverage and community acceptance.
 T STRIPE drew from hundreds of key informant interviews conducted with individuals at the frontline, sub-national, and national levels in Ethiopia, Nigeria and India.

 In the brief, Public Health Campaigns: Lessons Learned from 30 Years of Polio Campaigns in Ethiopia, India and Nigeria, policymakers suggest three methods for improving planning and implementation: investing in long-term contracts and campaign worker training, using co-delivery to reach hard-to-reach populations, and engaging in coordinated cross-program social mobilization.

 How Can Campaigns Transition the Delivery of Interventions into Primary Health Care?